 In addition to the effect of appraisals from a year earlier, the development of the WOZ value includes all homes, including rental houses and unsold owner-occupied dwellings.
 Moreover, the availability of dwellings is changing due to new construction and demolition, which generally has an increasing effect on the development of the WOZ value.

 The outcome of homes increasing in value is that property taxes rise as well.
 Another outcome is that you could refinance or renegotiate with your bank about the mortgage rate.
-Contact us to learn more about the options and how we can assist you to pay less on your current mortgage.
+Contact us to learn more about the options and how we can assist you in paying less on your current mortgage.